Confraternity of Our Lady of Mercy

 On October 8th of this year, I lost my father (Walter Eugene Cameron) to lung cancer.
 It was the second great grief of my life, the first being the death of my brother, Matthew, to lung cancer four years ago.
 Granted, I have felt grief at other deaths both before Matthew’s passing, and since then, […]

-Filed Under: Spiritual Teaching, Works of Mercy Tagged With: Grief, Loss of a parent, Sorrow, works of mercy
+Filed Under: Grief and Healing, Spiritual Teaching, Works of Mercy Tagged With: Grief, Loss of a parent, Sorrow, works of mercy

 Lent: Why Fasting Matters